 What: Think here about your own nutrition priorities.
 The same snack food cannot be all things to all people.

 - Prepared fresh vegetables will help you up your nutrition game overall.
 Red or yellow bell peppers, carrots, cucumbers and cherry tomatoes are popular for eating raw.
 They pack well in a small cooler, too.
-Dip them in IBS-Friendly Hummus or Baba Ganoush for a delicious treat.
+Dip them in homemade low-FODMAP hummus or baba ganoush for a delicious treat.
 If you prefer cooked vegetables, leftover roasted vegetables are easily eaten out of hand.

 - Speaking of roasting, make yourself a batch of the Roasted Chick Peas featured in this post (below).
 Kale chips are fun to make, too.

 - Small tins or packets of peanuts, walnuts, pecans or macadamia nuts are a tasty way to get yourself some healthy fat and a little fiber.
 You can decide whether you like your nuts sweet, salty, spicy or chocolatey.
 Stick with just a handful of nuts to keep it real (and low FODMAP).